Welcome to the lovely island of Alderney!

 Helmets can also be provided and are recommended for children, but it is not a law in Alderney to wear them.
 A lock will be provided with each cycle.

-We also stock a range of designer and casual wear, from ex-chainstore stock to our new Joe Browns collection, and everything in between.
+We also stock a range of designer and casual wear, from ex-chainstore stock to Brakeburn and Lazy Jacks, Odd socks and Eco Chic as well as our new Joe Browns collection, and everything in between.

 Reservations